010101-sans/obsidian-tv-tracker/README.md

 ## Workflow & Usage

 ### 1. Trigger the Command
-Open the Command Palette `Insert TV Tracker Table` or use your custom hotkey `ALT+D` to initialize a new tracker directly at your cursor.
+Open the Command Palette and search `Insert TV Tracker Table` or use your custom hotkey `ALT+D` to initialize a new tracker directly at your cursor.

 ![Trigger Command](docs/screenshots/trigger-command-or-hotkey.jpg)